GhettoBastler/BusDisplay/README.md

 ![demo animation](https://github.com/GhettoBastler/BusDisplay/raw/main/images/demo.gif)

 Press the button to fetch data.
 An animation is displayed while the device is waiting for the website to respond.
 The number of minutes for the next two buses are displayed on the front.
-A LED below each number indicates if it is "on-demand" service.
+A LED below each number indicates if the bus is "on-demand".
 To turn the device off, press the button for three seconds.
 Once the LED of the Raspberry Pi turns off, you can safely unplug the device.

 ## Software setup